softservedata/devopsweb/ZabbixPractical2/intro/text.md

-## Zabbix Assignment
+## Zabbix Monitoring

-The goal of this assignment is to set up the Zabbix server.
+The purpose of this task is to configure monitoring using Zabbix.

 >Task
 1. Installation of the MySQL database.